Columbus Community Hospital

 After graduating from college, Austin took on the role of head strength and conditioning coach at Nebraska Wesleyan, designing and implementing workout program for 14 sports teams.
 He has also worked as a personal trainer at a private training facility.

 Austin says he is most excited about being a part of the Columbus community at Columbus Sports Performance Center.
-He truly believes CSPC is developing something special, and he’s grateful to be a part of it.
+He truly believes CSPC is developing something special.
 In his free time, Austin enjoys woodworking, photography and videography, biking and snowboarding.

 Q: My son/daughter is currently playing a sport.
 Is this training okay for them?